The Saga of The Ramsons

 given up music for a life of crime.

-The Ramson brothers auditioned several drummers, but no one
+The Ramson brothers auditioned several drummers, but no one had quite the

 right sense of rhythm, the special touch needed to give the proper beat to their